 Finally, the post you’ve been waiting for… our Survivor party wrap-up!
 Our Survivor game that we held during our recent beach vacation in Sanibel was so amazingly fun, and all our friends really enjoyed playing.
 I have so much to share with you, but first let me re-cap the projects we’ve done in the past that led up to the big event.

-First, we showed you how to make your own Survivor buffs and tribe flags with the custom design I created for you to download.
+In the same tutorial, we also showed you how to make your own Survivor buffs for the contestants to wear.
 These props were crucial to getting everyone into the spirit of the game.

-Then we explained all the rules of our version of Survivor, including how we would handle the voting.
+Then we explained all the rules of our version of Survivor, including how we would handle the voting using beads to keep score instead of actually eliminating people from the game (leaving is no fun!)

-Finally, we showed you how to make your own kid-friendly fake campfire and Survivor torches.
+Finally, we showed you how to make your own kid-friendly fake Survivor torches…

-All that’s left is to show you now are the actual clues and challenges we used!
+All that’s left now is to show you the actual clues, challenges, and other details we used for our DIY Survivor party!

 As soon as we arrived, Jo and I scoped out a good location for our Tree-Mail container that would hold all of the clues during the week.
 We found a perfect spot in a palm tree and nestled the little guy inside.
 Can you see him?
 We told everyone that a challenge clue would appear each morning and a hidden idol clue would appear around noon each day.